dycw/dotfiles/README.md

   Note that the:

-  1. files/folders can be freely placed in the repo, and
+  1. files/folders can be anywhere in the repo, and
-  2. repo itself can be freely located in your `$HOME`.
+  2. repo itself can be anywhere on your drive.

-  Thus, it is very easy to maintain a topical organization structure.
+  Thus, it is very easy to maintain a topical organization structure (i.e., you could keep all `git` related binaries, initialization and aliases under a single `git/` folder; though this is not enforced).
+This facilitates the easy addition and removal of new packages/software you may use.

-  That is, you can keep all `git` related binaries, initialization and aliases under a single `git/` folder (though this is not enforced).
+- `bash_profile` will source all files named `env.sh`.
+Like the files/folders
-  What is important is that your dotfiles can easily grow and evolve.
+  above, these files can anywhere in your repo.

 - `install`, an executable, will: